 According to a company statement, in addition to its team members at work at the time, more than 400 dealers and customers were onsite for the 2018 Customer Conference.
 Upon being notified of severe weather, Vermeer worked to quickly activate our emergency response system.
 The emergency alarms in all buildings sounded and team members, dealers and customers were directed to tornado shelters in all facilities on the Vermeer campus.

 The statement from Vermeer notes there is significant structural damage and personal property damage across the Vermeer campus.

 - Vermeer corporate office, Plant 1, Plant 2, Plant 3, Parts Distribution Center, Global Pavilion, Lely and Yellow Iron Academy Learning Center appear to have zero to minor damage.

-- Plant 4, Plant 7 and the Advanced Systems/Testing facility will need a structural assessment before Vermeer can determine the impact of the damage and the ability to continue operations.
+- Plant 4, Plant 7 and the Advanced Systems/Testing facility will need a structural assessment before the company can determine the impact of the damage and the ability to continue operations.

 - Plant 5 and Plant 6 both have significant structural damage that we believe, at this time, will limit Vermeer’s ability to continue operations.

-- The Vermeer waste management facility is a complete loss.
+- The company’s waste management facility is a complete loss.

 Due to the damage, third shift operations for July 19, as well as all operations, both office and production, were closed for July 20.

-Following the devastating tornado, Jason Andringa, Vermeer Corp. president and CEO, released the following statement:
+Following the devastating tornado, Jason Andringa, president and CEO of the company, released the following statement: